mutefish/alpha-blog/README.md

 # Alpha Blog

-This is a rails application I built while taking The Complete Ruby on Rails Developer Course.
+This is a rails application I built while taking The Complete Ruby on Rails Developer Course on Udemy.